Gravitational waves from a scotogenic two-loop neutrino mass model: Phase transitions and primordial gravitational waves

-Here, $h^2\Omega_{BC}$ is the GW power spectrum produced via collision of vacuum bubbles.
-It offers a leading contribution when such bubbles ``run-away'', that is, the friction created by the thermal plasma at the boundaries is not enough to stop the acceleration of the wall \cite{Hashino:2018wee}.
-This effect is typically subleading and can usually be neglected \cite{Bodeker:2017cim}, unless one is considering supercooled FOPTs \cite{Kierkla:2022odc,Prokopec:2018tnq,Ellis:2020nnr}.
-The second term, $h^2\Omega_{\mathrm{SW}}$ is the power spectrum of GWs emerging from sound-waves triggered once the bubble wall sweeps through the plasma at relativistic speeds.
+Here, $h^2\Omega_{BC}$ is the power for GW spectrum produced via collision of vacuum bubbles and is a particularly important effect when such bubbles ``run-away'', that is, the friction created by the thermal plasma at the boundaries is not enough to stop the acceleration of the wall \cite{Hashino:2018wee}.
+A study has shown that this effect is subleading compared to the rest, and can usually be neglected \cite{Bodeker:2017cim}.
+The second term, $h^2\Omega_{\mathrm{SW}}$ is the power of GWs emerging from sound-waves triggered in the plasma once the bubble wall sweeps through the plasma at relativistic speeds.
 In this case, a vast portion of the released energy is converted to the waves' propagation in the plasma that surrounds the walls as sound waves \cite{Hashino:2018wee}.
-The last term is denotes the magnetohydrodynamic turbulence contribution, arising from non-linear effects of the sound waves the propagate on the plasma.
-The determination of such a contribution is still uncertain.
-Nonetheless, it is expected to be less relevant for the position of the SGWB peak amplitude and frequency in comparison to the sound waves component for supersonic detonations.
-Semi-analytical expressions describing each term of Eq.~\eqref{eq:power_spectrum} with the various parameters of the FOPTs introduced above, can be found in \cite{Hashino:2018wee,LISACosmologyWorkingGroup:2022jok,Caprini:2019egz} and references therein.
+The last term is due to magnetohydrodynamic turbulence effects that arise due to non-linear effects on the sound waves in the plasma that are largely uncertain but expected to be less relevant for the considered FOPTs than the sound waves.
+For analytical expressions that connect each term of Eq.~\eqref{eq:power_spectrum} with the various parameters of the FOPTs introduced above, see \cite{Hashino:2018wee,LISACosmologyWorkingGroup:2022jok,Caprini:2019egz} and references therein.